Former Panamanian dictator Manuel Noriega dies at 83

 But for the most part Noriega stayed mum about elite military and civilian associates who thrived on the corruption that he helped instill — and which still plagues the Central American nation of some 3.9 million people, a favored transshipment point for drugs and a haven for money laundering.

-"He kept his mouth shut and died for the sins of others," Koster, the biographer, said in a 2014 interview.
+"He kept his mouth shut and died for the sins of others," R.M.
+Koster, an American novelist and the biographer of Noriega, said in a 2014 interview.
 "Nobody else ever went to prison."

 Meanwhile, families of more than 100 who were killed or disappeared during his rule are still seeking justice.